akanksha9495/SecureWeb-PassForge/README.md

 - **Clipboard Copy:** One-click functionality to copy the generated password to the clipboard.

 ## Purpose
-This project was created to showcase my ability to develop user-friendly web applications using core web technologies.
+This project I have created to showcase my ability to develop user-friendly web applications using core web technologies.
 It highlights my skills in implementing interactive UI elements, handling user input, and applying basic security principles.

 ## How to Use
 1. **Open the project** in a web browser.